 Effect of warming up on different light bulb parameters.
-At top the 100 % level is put at begin, and at bottom at the end.
+At top the 100% level is put at begin, and at bottom at the end.

-The warm-up time is about 20 minutes, during which the illuminance and consumed power decrease with 8 % and 4 % respectively.
+The warm-up time is about 20 minutes, during which the illuminance and consumed power decrease 4 % which is not much.
+The color temperature increases with 5 %.